 In conjunction with the sale of automobile insurance products, we provide our customers with a number of value-added services under our service slogan, "You take care of driving, and we'll take care of the rest."
 For example, we assist our customers with obtaining vehicle licenses and subsequent annual inspections.
 We maintain 24-hour service hotlines in most of our principal markets.
-When an accident involving an insured vehicle occurs within these markets, our service staff can arrive at the scene quickly after being notified through the 24-hour service hotline and provide onsite assistance to our customer.
+When an accident involving an insured vehicle occurs within these markets, our service staff can arrive at the scene quickly after being notified through the 24-hour service hotline and provide onsite assistance to our customers.
+Fees derived from other services related to insurances products are recorded as net revenues from property and casualty insurance products and life insurance products, respectively, depending on the type of main business of the agencies or brokerages which provide the services.